Micron – targets at 470 and 640 USD amid AI memory shortage

 Investing in Micron Technology’s stock involves several risks that may adversely impact the company’s income and revenue:

 • Intense competition in the industry: Micron faces fierce competition from major players like Samsung Electronics and SK Hynix.
 Constant investment in technology and innovation is vital in such a highly competitive environment.
-If the company fails to keep pace with industry developments, it may lose market share, leading to lower profitability
+If the company fails to keep pace with industry developments, it may lose market share, leading to lower profitability.

 • Geopolitical tensions and trade restrictions: Micron operates in the global market, generating significant revenue outside the US.
 Geopolitical tensions, trade disputes, and cybersecurity compliance checks may restrain sales and operations.
-For example, Micron’s products have been scrutinised in China, highlighting the risks tied to international markets
+For example, Micron’s products have been scrutinised in China, highlighting the risks tied to international markets.

 Investors must carefully consider these risks when evaluating an investment in Micron Technology, as they could significantly impact the company’s financial performance and stock price.